ArwaZ65/Code-Wave/DataBase/day7/README.md

 - **Usage:** Often used for complex operations, batch processing, or enforcing business rules.
 It can also accept input parameters and return output parameters.
 - **Execution:** Invoked explicitly by calling its name, often with parameters.
 - **Flexibility:** Allows procedural logic, such as loops and conditions.

+### Limitations:
+- Cannot be embedded directly in SQL queries.
+- Typically more resource-intensive than Views or Functions.

 ### Example:
 ```sql
 CREATE PROCEDURE UpdateUserStatus